 The proposed project requires notification of Heritage Western Cape (HWC), in terms of Section 38 (1)(b) and (c) of the National Heritage Resources Act (NHRA).
-In the event of a heritage object and/or site being identified during phase 1 of the Archaeological and Paleontological Study, an application for a permit for destruction or relocation will be required.
-Phase 2 of the Archaeological and Paleontological Study will need to be conducted if required by HWC; as such prices for both phase 1 and 2 must be indicated separately in the Financial Proposal.
-Should phase 2 not be required, the budget for this task may have to be reallocated to other tasks that require supplementary funds, but any such reallocation will need the approval of the DWS Project Manager.
+In the event of a heritage object and/or site being identified during Phase 1 of the Archaeological and Paleontological Study, an application for a permit for destruction or relocation would be required.
+Phase 2 of the Heritage and Palaeontological Study will be conducted only if required by HWC; hence costs for Phase 1 and Phase 2 must be quoted separately in the Financial Proposal.
+Should the specialist study not proceed to Phase 2, funds for this task may be reallocated to tasks with budget deficits, but any such reallocation will need prior written approval of the DWS.